 Virtual banks is a digital-only bank that has no physical base.
 For example in Hong Kong, these banks are registered as Hong Kong licensed banks.
 They are regulated under the HKMA and assured to maintain the safety standard as traditional banks.
 Virtual banks must follow certain banking provisions, KYC process, liquidity coverage, and capital requirements as well.

-The virtual bank called Airwallex, which was founded less than six years in late 2015, started out providing businesses with a cheaper, faster way to make cross-border payments, but also its services have expanded to include bank accounts, borderless cards (provided in partnership with Visa), online payments acceptance and a suite of application programming interfaces.
+The virtual bank called Airwallex was founded less than six years in late 2015.
+It started out providing businesses with a cheaper, faster way to make cross-border payments.
+But also its services have expanded to include bank accounts, borderless cards (provided in partnership with Visa), online payments acceptance, and a suite of application programming interfaces.
 It also provides payment services for domestic transactions, as well as international ones.
 The latest capital raise increases the size of its Series D round to $US300 million, with US-based global investment firm Greenoaks coming on as the lead investor.